juhovh/tailguard/README.md

   reconnect to different VPNs
 - you can have access to both your tailnet and WireGuard concurrently on your mobile device, which doesn't support multiple VPNs
-- you can connect your home network to your tailnet using your router, which only supports WireGuard but not Tailscale
 - you can have a host that is connected to both tailnet and WireGuard hosts, and serving both sides equally
 - you can create a WireGuard server that allows devices that don't support